orajabi/ACT5-Dataset/README.md

 ### Frequency Experiments
 Folder: `Frequency/`

-The frequency experiments include opeartion of ACT5 in a wide range of frequencies and validation of results through measurements on a saline-filled test cell using an LCR meter.
+The frequency experiments include opeartion of ACT 5 in a wide range of frequencies and validation of results through measurements on a saline-filled test cell using an LCR meter.

-#### ACT5 Frequency Experiments
+#### ACT 5 Frequency Experiments
 Folder: `Frequency/ACT5_Saline_Tank/`

-To measure the behavior of ACT5 in various frequencies, data was collected on a tank with diameter of 30 cm, once fileld with only saline and once with targets in the tank.
+To measure the behavior of ACT 5 in various frequencies, data was collected on a tank with diameter of 30 cm, once fileld with only saline and once with targets in the tank.
 Top view image of the targets is shown in `Frequency/ACT5_Saline_Tank/Targets_photo/jpg`.
 The data was collected at multiple frequencies, ranging from 5 kHz to 451 kHz.
 Maximum applied current from each electrode was set at 200uA.